-At this year’s SIHH 2010 event the Swiss watch maker has introduced a number of wristwatches designed for the most beautiful part of human kind.
-Among the new offerings, is an absolutely gorgeous (I know the word is rapidly loosing its value, but the adjective seems to be the most appropriate in this particular instance) Jaeger-LeCoultre Master Lady Tourbillon Feathers that looks the most appealing thanks to its innovative dial design that includes, well, pieces of real feathers.
+At the SIHH 2010, Jaeger-LeCoultre has introduced several collections designed for the most beautiful part of humankind.
+Among the new offerings, is a gorgeous (I know the word is rapidly losing its value, but the adjective seems to be the most appropriate in this particular instance) Master Lady Tourbillon Feathers that looks the most appealing thanks to its innovative dial design that includes, well, pieces of real feathers.

-I am not the greatest expert on ladies watches, so, to make the experiment more scientifically correct, I showed pictures of this little piece of expensive gadget to my wife.
+I am not the greatest expert on what women find beautiful, so, to make the experiment more scientifically correct, I showed pictures of this little piece of expensive gadget to my wife.
 Friends, what a terrible mistake it was!

-Although clearly preferring watches from 12 mm to 20 mm in diameter, she absolutely fell in love with this model, which is presented in an oversized, but very slim, rose gold (Ref.
+Although preferring watches from 12-millimeter to 20-millimeter in diameter, she fell in love with this model, which is presented in an oversized, but slim rose gold (Ref.
 3412401) or white gold (Ref.
 3413401) body whole 39 millimeters in diameter.

 After all, it is that rare example where a larger case serves a certain purpose.
-Featuring a painstakingly crafted tourbillon carriage with mirror-polished bridge and tiny blued screws, as well as sporting an extremely refined decor of its face, the finely crafted dial of the timepiece demands a greater dial opening for us to fully appreciate its beauty.
+Featuring a painstakingly crafted tourbillon carriage with a mirror-polished bridge and tiny blued screws, as well as sporting an extremely refined decor of its face, the finely crafted dial demands a greater dial opening for us to fully appreciate its beauty.

-The new watch is animated by the relatively new (it was unveiled about three years ago) JLC Cailbre 978 self-winding base movement.
+The Tourbillon Feathers is animated by the relatively new (it was unveiled about three years ago) self-winding JLC Caliber 978.

 Unlike many other watches that are designed for men who are constantly obsessed with bridges and levers and planetary gears, this one features a tourbillon carriage that doesn’t intimidate you with its technical sophistication, but rather entertains with its dozens of diamonds set in the sub-dial rim, blued screws and meticulously crafted parts.